open-AIMS/ereefs-visualisation-portal-static-website/README.md

     - Problem also exists in old ereefs site.
   - [ ] If elevation is changed because the old one isn't available, need to make it obvious to the user.
     - continue with TODO: JJ: in the javascript
+    - To test it, I need a product for which we are lacking data on one level of elevation in a certain situation (like hourly data).
+Marc suggested that I mock the metadata api response to simulate this.
   - [x] Calendar year:
     - [x] no year in calendar
     - [x] calendar year navigation needs some thought.
 Help section exists in order to explain the navigation problem around years (clicking the arrows doesn't actually change the year).